 Where: Persia and Judea

-Greatest Works: the first rules of Passover, worship rules of holidays
+Greatest Works (in Exodus): the agricultural rules of Passover, worship rules of holidays

 Scholarly Name: parts of the religious holiday rules in Exodus